havron/dotfiles/README.md

 - `make debian` or `make arch` installs a bunch of handy packages I always end up installing one way or another...
 (Arch target doesn't include AUR installs)

 ## handy notes
-- to add a new plugin: place the plug's appropriate `git submodule add` in the `plugins` target of the [Makefile](/Makefile). then, run `make install` to deploy the plugin.
+- to add a new plugin: place the plug's repository URL after a new `git submodule add` command in the `plugins` target of the [Makefile](/Makefile). then, run `make install` to deploy the plugin.
 - good resource for customizing: [dotfiles project](https://dotfiles.github.io/).
 - run `sudo visudo` and replace